24 minutes with Shawna X

 Mo: What does your intuition tell you now?

 Shawna: I want to do something that's more collaborative.
 I've been saying that for a long time but I have a lot things that I'm interested in that we've talked about, mostly with people, sex, or culture.
 I want to focus on more work that gives me more of a purpose.
-I think it's really important to realise that in your work to have a voice that isn't just stylistic, but one that could resonate with someone who’s kind of lost.
+I think it's really important to realize that in your work to have a voice that isn't just stylistic, but one that could resonate with someone who’s kind of lost.
 There's power in that.
-One thing I realised, too, is that nobody knows what they're doing with their lives—no body! [laughing] I don't think anybody knows, regardless of age or status, what they're doing; they kind of just accept it.
+One thing I realized, too, is that nobody knows what they're doing with their lives—no body! [laughing] I don't think anybody knows, regardless of age or status, what they're doing; they kind of just accept it.
 I think that's kind of where I want to get to, to just accept that’s what life is like.

 Shawna: Exactly and just be easy about it.
 I mean, everything is always changing and sometimes people like the security of something that's stable, but sometimes it makes them a bit close-minded.
 It restricts you to see what's outside of your comfort zone.
 Life is always changing and accepting that is important.